hubmapconsortium/documentation/docs/Publications/index.md

  <img src="Publications3-3.png" alt="Top of Publication information dialog" width="800"> <br />

- - From this dialog, to add or modify data files, link to the data repository, highlighted in light blue (above).
+ - From this dialog, to add or modify data files, click the link to the data repository, highlighted in light blue (above).

 ## 3. Preparing Files for Upload
 Prepare the data for your publication. <br />